Scarlyt — Comprehensive Rulebook

 - If a white card is drawn, add it to your hand.

-You may play any number of white cards from your hand, in any order:
+You may play any number of white cards from your hand, in any order, and you may also declare a creature attack during this phase:

 - Spells: Either target a defender (zone/single resolution) or target a specific creature/building card (Scorch, Missile).